animatedmax/spring-data-geode/src/main/markdown/index.md

 <code>&lt;bean class="org.springframework.data.gemfire.config.support.LuceneIndexRegionBeanFactoryPostProcessor"/&gt;</code>.
 The
 <code>o.s.d.g.config.support.LuceneIndexRegionBeanFactoryPostProcessor</code>
 may only be used when using SDG XML config.
-More details about Spring’s
+More details about Spring's
 <code>BeanFactoryPostProcessors</code> can be found <a
 href="https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans-factory-extension-factory-postprocessors">here</a>.</td>
 </tr>